edualm/iHelpers/README.md

 And it's done.
 You can also choose to generate and install the iHelpers documentation on Xcode by choosing the Documentation scheme on the iHelpers project.
 You need appledoc [http://www.gentlebytes.com/home/appledocapp/] installed though.

-Best way: Compile libiHelpers and use iHelpers as a library.

 What can iHelpers do?
 ---------------------